antonxuanquang/ShellLab_OS/README.md

 ###fil
 The fil command works as follows:
-a.
-All tabs are replaced by an equivalent number of spaces.
+1. All tabs are replaced by an equivalent number of spaces.
-b.
-All trailing blanks at the end of each line are removed.
+2. All trailing blanks at the end of each line are removed.
-c.
-All lines longer than 132 characters are folded.
+3. All lines longer than 132 characters are folded.
-d.
-A form fed is added for every 66 lines from the previous form feed.
+4. A form fed is added for every 66 lines from the previous form feed.
-e.
-All BACKSPACE and nonprinting characters are removed.
+5. All BACKSPACE and nonprinting characters are removed.

 Syntax:
 ```